Installation

 // supportModules should be set to true to allow the server-bundle code to

-// see require, exports, etc.
+// see require, exports, etc. (`false` is like the ExecJS behavior)

-// this option is required to equal `true` in order to use loadable components
+// This option is required to equal `true` in order to use loadable components

 supportModules: true,